jhap1982/giveituruguay/2017/2017-01-07 - Toyota Center, Houston, TX, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Me and My Friends
+7. Me and My Friends
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-What Is Soul? jam
+10. What Is Soul? jam
-Sick Love
+11. Sick Love
-Higher Ground
+12. Higher Ground
-Dreams of a Samurai
+13. Dreams of a Samurai
-Aeroplane
+14. Aeroplane
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Galveston part of JOSH
+17. Galveston part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes